 Changes in physical size and shape (i.e., broader shoulders in boys, budding breasts in girls)

 Attitude changes or secrecy

 At times, despite your best intentions, your kids won't want to talk to you about every aspect of puberty.
 In that case, give them a book on the subject or some websites that you've read through yourself for accuracy and perspective.
-Then kids can read about details, get questions answered and even ask questions.
+Then kids can read about details, get questions answered, and even ask questions.
 KidsHealth.org has a wealth of information about puberty and related topics, and it's geared towards kids of all ages.

 Discussing Puberty with Girls

 There's no one perfect way to talk to girls about puberty.
 However, it'll be a lot easier if you start earlier and give your daughter bits of information and have smaller discussions along the way rather than throwing a lot of details out all at once.
 Pre-puberty in girls starts between ages 8 and 10.
 Start teaching your daughter about hygiene, how to recognize when her period has started, and about dealing with fluctuating emotions.
-Once she hits puberty, keep the open dialog running so it can mature, as she does, into more complicated subjects like sex and dating.
+Once she hits puberty, keep the open dialogue running so it can mature, as she does, into more complicated subjects like sex and dating.

 Discussing Puberty with Boys

-Boys mature a little later than girls, around 10 or 11 years old, although you should still initiate the dialog and keep it running with them as well.
+Boys mature a little later than girls, around 10 or 11 years old, although you should still initiate the dialogue and keep it running with them as well.
 Sexual development in boys can be just as disconcerting as it is for girls.
 Boys get erections and can have an unintended ejaculation before they start to develop in other areas.
 It will help your son to know ahead of time what these things are and how to deal with them.
 Start talking to your son before he hits these ages.
 Be casual and light so that when the time comes that he has something really big to share, he'll know he can come to you.